 Carie joined the team at Sycamore Creek Community Charter School in an effort to bring Waldorf-inspired education to the public realm.
 Carie is a Waldorf parent who has learned that children need instruction for their Head, Heart, and Hands; and that a Waldorf approach has led to a happier and more harmonious home existence.
 In professional terms, Carie has 25 years of experience working with individuals with unique learning needs and identified disabilities, much of which has addressed children's needs in a school environment.
 Students of all needs have a right to experience a Waldorf-inspired approach to education; they have a right to multidisciplinary teaching that engages not just their mind, but their other gifts as well.
 Trained in Developmental Psychology and Sociology, Carie understands the necessity of instruction geared toward an individual's stage of development, and the power of one's early socialization experiences over the course of a lifetime.
 Carie serves in many roles: a supporter of individuals with developmental disabilities through her work at Regional Center of Orange County, an adjunct faculty member at Long Beach City College, and a certified Person-Centered Thinking trainer with The Learning Community for Person-Centered Practices.
-Carie holds a B.A. in Developmental Psychology from San Francisco State University, a B.A. in Sociology from San Francisco State University as well as an M.A. in Sociology from California State University, Fullerton.
+Carie holds a B.A. in Developmental Psychology from San Francisco State University, Fullerton.